Just launched

 How it works

-Webhooks are typically used to keep your app in sync with Paddle.
+Events include the new or changed entity, along with information about when an event occurred.
+You can use notifications to keep your app in sync with Paddle, or to integrate with third-party systems.
 For example, when a subscription cancels, Paddle can send a subscription.canceled notification as a webhook.
-When you receive this event, you can provision access to your app to make sure the canceled customer can no longer access your app.
+When you receive this event, you can provision your app to make sure the canceled customer can no longer access your app.

 Create a notification destination